By now you’d have heard of Simon Sinek and the power of WHY.

 A business can only make an impact if it matters to people.

-Not only do you need to find your WHY, you need the discernment to communicate it well.
+Not only do we need to find our WHY, we need the discernment to communicate it well.

 When people visit your site, do they feel connected?

 Do you have them at the first sentence?

 Or did you lose an opportunity to gain their trust?